-When a second cylinder is installed, a tee check is used to replace the 90° elbow at the top of the regulator and another 1/4" inverted flare x 24" Type 1 pigtail is added.
+When a second cylinder is installed, a tee check is used to replace the 90 degree elbow at the top of the regulator and another 1/4" inverted flare x 20" Type 1 pigtail hose is added.
 The regulator stays in the original position.

-- 1. Place the second cylinder on the A-frame bracket so the cylinder valve is pointed to the roadside of the folding camping trailer. - Secure the second cylinder to the Aframe using the bolts, nuts and washers provided. - 3.
-If a vinyl cylinder cover is used, slip it over the new single cylinder, or a double cylinder cover may be used in lieu of single covers. - 4.
-Attach the second 24" hose to the tee check on the regulator and the right handed swivel nut to the cylinder valve.
+- 1. Place the second cylinder on the A-frame and secure it so the cylinder valve is pointed to the roadside of the folding camping trailer. - 2.
+Attache the second 20" hose to the tee check on the regulator and the right handed swivel nut to the cylinder valve. - 3.
+If a fiberglass cylinder cover is provided, be sure to check the clearance between the cover and the pigtail hose.